MPolaris/onnx2tflite/readme.md

 - [ ] optimize [comfirm_acc.py](./test/comfirm_acc.py)

 ## Emmmmmmm
+Welcome friendly discuss from any user/person, also for code reference. \
 This project is very useful and easy to use for most of regular network, at lease I think.\
-It's too disgusting for first(batch) or second(channel) axis change, always some strange situations doesn't be considered.\
+It's too disgusting for first(batch) or second(channel) axis change.
+There are always circumstances that have not been taken into account.
-Welcome friendly discuss from any user/person, also for code reference.

 # License
 This software is covered by Apache-2.0 license.